yudintsevegor/FoPSchedule/readme.md

 # Using the applifiaction with web-connection.
 [Click it](https://fopshedule.herokuapp.com).
+For deployment, i used https://heroku.com with [ClearDB](https://www.cleardb.com)

 # Essential Requirements.
 * google-account

 # P.S.
 This is a very raw, but working version of my applification.
-I need to upgrade front-end of app(soryy,  but i'm only backend developer...).
+I need to upgrade front-end of app(sorry, but i'm only backend developer...).
 Also, i need to add some features.
 It's comming soon...